weberdomi-ctrl/ford-triplog/docs/architecture.md

 - Save statistics and diagnostics
 - Save charging and pause metadata
 - Save receipts and user receipt parser profiles
+- Link receipts to charging sessions and Journey pauses
 - Save user-defined and pending charging locations
+- Backend-neutral archive access for CSV export
+- Consistent deletion and rebuild of invalid charging records
 - Data migration and mirroring
 - Recovery

 Backend-neutral archive access allows statistics and Journey rebuild operations to use the selected read backend without depending on JSON archive files.

+---

+## Receipt Management

+Receipt management stores documents locally and links their metadata to the corresponding Ford Triplog record.

+Receipts can be associated with:

+- Charging sessions
+- Journey pauses

+Multiple receipts can be linked to the same charging session or pause.

+Charging receipts can optionally use OCR and parser profiles for automatic charging-data extraction.
+Pause receipts are stored and linked without requiring OCR.

+Receipt files remain local to Home Assistant.
+Dashboard access uses authenticated signed Home Assistant URLs instead of exposing local filesystem paths.

+Journey History exposes pause receipt information for the selected History date so dedicated dashboard cards can display the pause context and open its associated documents.

+---

+## Export

+Ford Triplog 2.2 provides backend-neutral CSV export for the main historical data sets.

+Supported exports include:

+- Trips
+- Journeys
+- Charging sessions

+The export layer reads records through the Storage Manager and converts them into practical flattened CSV columns rather than exposing internal JSON structures.

+Optional date filtering can limit the exported records.

+Generated files can be downloaded directly through Home Assistant.
+Users therefore do not need direct access to the Home Assistant VM, container or local storage directory.

+---

+## Maintenance Operations

+Ford Triplog 2.2 includes guarded maintenance operations for stored history.

+Invalid or clearly suspicious charging sessions can be selected for deletion.
+Deletion requires explicit confirmation.

+After a charging session is removed, dependent derived data is updated
+consistently:

+- Journeys are rebuilt where required
+- Statistics are recalculated
+- The stored last charging session is refreshed when required
+- Existing receipt files are preserved instead of being deleted implicitly

+These operations use the Storage Manager so JSON and SQLite remain consistent during the 2.2 parallel-storage phase.

 ---